rocicorp/replicache/README.md

 Implement a *Client View* endpoint on your service that returns the data that should be available locally on the client for each user.
 This endpoint should return the *entire* view every time it is requested.

-Replicache will frequently query this endpoint and calculate a diff to return to each client.
+Replicache will frequently query this endpoint and calculate a diff to send to each client.

-The format of the client view is JSON that matches the following [JSON Schema](https://json-schema.org/):
+The format of the Client View is JSON that matches the following [JSON Schema](https://json-schema.org/):

 ```jsonschema
 {